AndrewPleskanko/Tic-toe/README.md

    {' ', '|', ' ', '|', ' '},\
    {'-', '+', '-', '+', '-'},\
    {' ', '|', ' ', '|', ' '}};

+   P.S.
+(TicTacToe is my old app that doesn't work properly.
+UpdateTicTacToe is my finally app that looks cool and works properly)